On Economic Justice

 • In short, treating people with dignity.

-• I’ve run the numbers: what it costs me to run this business, support my family, pay my team, and cover a lot of medical expenses.
+• I’ve run the numbers: this is what it costs me to run this business, support my family, pay my team, and cover a lot of medical expenses.
 What I charge is simply what it costs to make all that happen.

 So is it fair?